 Staromestska is the closest tram (and metro) stop to Old Town Square and the Old Town Hall Tower.

 Charles Bridge (Karlův Most) is another one of Prague’s most popular attractions.
 This 14th century stone bridge is located in the heart of the city and connects Old Town with Lesser Town.
 Barred with majestic towers on each end, the entire length of the bridge provides visitors with spectacular views of Prague Castle, Old Town, and up and down the Vlatava River.
-Expect crowds to be present during your visit to the bridge and don’t forget to visit at sunset for some truly memorable views.
+Expect crowds to be present during your visit to the bridge and don’t forget to visit at sunset for some truly memorable views of Prague.
+If you’re looking for a truly spooky experience in the “City of a Hundred Spires”, join in on a ghost tour once the sun goes down for memorable tales of this enchanting city.

 Charles Bridge is just a short walk from the Old Town Square, so Staromestska is the closest tram (and metro) stop, just as it is for the Old Town Hall Tower.